CaoAssignments/cse12-sp20-pa1-RockPaperScissors-starter/writeup.md

 You won: 16.67%
 We tied: 33.33%
 ```
+Additional output examples can be viewed at the end of the writeup under "**Example Output for Problem 2**".

 Do not change the starter code.
 However, you may add additional helper methods.
 Your task is to implement the following methods: